 Bearings and metal parts are very long-lived and everything is robustly constructed.
 There are no belts as drive is to the inside of the platter, via an idler wheel.
 Idler-drive machines tend to play records very well as a result of the high torque this arrangement delivers, like good direct-drive decks.

-Some 1219s come in pretty sketchy wooden cabinets, so watch out for that.
+Some 1219s come in some pretty sketchy wooden cabinets too, so watch out for that.
 For more on the Dual 1219, Tone Audio wrote a nice piece about the deck, check it out.

 Synthetic lubricants weren’t a thing back in 1971.
 The half dozen or so specific mineral oils and greases used in the Dual 1219 don’t hold up well over 50+ years, nor should we expect them to.
 These are highly mechanical decks and all the points specified in the service manual need greasing or oiling with correctly graded modern lubricants.

-Many owners don’t understand the maintenance requirements of decks like the Dual 1219, with the result that they are often partially or completely seized by the time they come to my workshop.
-This unit was solidly seized and it took methodical work over several hours to resolve her issues.
+Many owners don’t understand the maintenance requirements of decks like the Dual 1219, with the result that they are often partially or completely seized by the time a technician sees them.
+This unit was very solidly seized and it took methodical work over several hours to resolve her issues.
 Is it worth it?
-Of course, nothing like this will ever be made again.
+Of course, nothing like this will ever be made again, and even if it was, you probably couldn’t afford to buy it!

 There are also issues with Dual’s ingenious/ridiculous removable cartridge system.
 The delicate little fingers and spring-loaded pins can break.
 If they do, it’s trouble.